mohan-chinnappan-n/org-compare/compare.md

 ## Retrieve the metadata from both orgs

-- make sure two 2 folders create to store the retrieve results
+- make sure to create two 2 folders to store the retrieve results
-    - in our case se and se2
+    - in our case folders se and se2
 ```
 mkdir se se2
 ```

-### For first Org
+### Retrieve the metadata from the first Org (se)

 ```
 sfdx force:mdapi:retrieve -k package.xml -u mohan.chinnappan.n.sel@gmail.com  -r se -z